atlassian/data-center-helm-charts/docs/docs/containers/CONFLUENCE.md

    * `oracle` (Confluence 7.3.1 or later only.
 Compatible with Oracle 12c and Oracle 19c)
    * `postgresql`

+???+ note
-Note: Due to licensing restrictions Confluence does not ship with a MySQL or Oracle JDBC drivers.
+    Due to licensing restrictions Confluence does not ship with a MySQL or Oracle JDBC drivers.
     To use these databases you will need to copy a suitable driver into the container and restart it.
     For example, to copy the MySQL driver into a container named "confluence", you would do the following:

-    docker cp mysql-connector-java.x.y.z.jar confluence:/opt/atlassian/confluence/confluence/WEB-INF/lib
+    `docker cp mysql-connector-java.x.y.z.jar confluence:/opt/atlassian/confluence/confluence/WEB-INF/lib`

-    docker restart confluence
+    `docker restart confluence`

 For more information see the [Database JDBC Drivers](https://confluence.atlassian.com/doc/database-jdbc-drivers-171742.html) page.